sblisesivdin/nanoworks/README.md

 `optimize_latticeparam.py` can perform simultaneous calculation for lattice parameters a and c.
 And can also draw a 3D contour graph for Energy versus lattice parameters (a and c).

 ## examples/
-There are [some example calculations](https://github.com/sblisesivdin/pint/tree/main/examples) given with different usage scenarios.
+There are [some example calculations](https://github.com/sblisesivdin/nanoworks/tree/main/examples) given with different usage scenarios.
 Please send us more calculations to include in this folder.

 ## Input File Keywords
 -

 ## Release notes
-Release notes are listed [here](https://github.com/sblisesivdin/pint/blob/main/RELEASE_NOTES.md).
+Release notes are listed [here](https://github.com/sblisesivdin/nanoworks/blob/main/RELEASE_NOTES.md).

 ## Citing
-Please do not forget that Pint is UI/GUI software.
+Please do not forget that Nanoworks is an user interface software.
 For the main DFT calculations, it uses ASE and GPAW.
 It also uses the Elastic Python package for elastic tensor solutions and ASAP with the KIM database for interatomic interaction calculations, and Phonopy for the phonon calculations.
 Therefore, you must know what you use and cite them properly.
 Here, the basic citation information of each package is given.

 ### ASE
 * Ask Hjorth Larsen et al. "[The Atomic Simulation Environment—A Python library for working with atoms](https://doi.org/10.1088/1361-648X/aa680e)" J. Phys.: Condens.
 Matter Vol. 29 273002, 2017.